LoganMD/pwnagotchi-christmas-countdown/README.md

 Christmas Countdown Timer for Pwnagotchi

-#### Since this is my first pwnagotchi plugin, I used some code from memtemp.
+#### Since this is my first Pwnagotchi plugin, I used some code from memtemp.

 ## Installation